Agencies Responsible for regulating drones in the Republic of Cyprus

 You must not:

-- Operate from the clouds, above crowds, industrial areas, urban areas, and other restricted areas.
+- Operate from the clouds, above crowds, in industrial areas, urban areas, and other restricted areas.

 - Operate at elevations greater than 50 meters